FM1

 A MIAM certificate (officially known as Form FM1) is the document that proves you have attended a Mediation Information Assessment Meeting.
 It is the key document you need before the court will process your C100 family court application.

+A MIAM certificate is valid for 4 months from the date of issue.
 The certificate is issued by an FMC-accredited mediator at the end of your MIAM.
 It records whether mediation was assessed as suitable, not suitable, or whether the other party refused to attend.

 MIAM certificate for court